sach1t/dispatch/README.md

 Features
 -------------------------
 - Indexes applications (including command line applications) and files and directories in your home directory
-- Opens on the left of the screen, so that it can stay out of your way
+- Opens on the left of the screen, so that it can stay out of your way... opposed to opening front and center.
 - Actions can be preformed on matches (which are themselves actions).
 To see the possible actions that can be preformed on a match type `/` when selecting a match
 - Supports navigating directories
 - Most used matches come to the top, so that you can later just type something and press enter without looking